- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

-Supply Chain Management is a five-day, multi-disciplinary programme that focuses on improving the key flows in the supply chain by optimising business processes, organisational structures and enabling technologies.
-We aim to give managers a range of skills and frameworks to understand how product and process development can be integrated into the supply chain or to figure out what really drives financial performance.
+Supply Chain Management is a five-day, multi-disciplinary programme that focuses on improving the key flows in the supply chain by optimising business processes and organisational structures and deploying enabling technologies.

 Supply chain core processes

-Examine the different physical and market-mediation roles of supply chain.
-Physically, the supply chain links production, storage and transportation.
-As a market mediation tool, it ensures that products reaching the marketplace match customer expectations.
-Different corporate strategies can be adopted to fulfil both of these roles while satisfying all relevant stakeholders.
+This section examines the physical and market mediation roles of the supply chain.
+Physically, the supply chain links production, storage, and transportation.
+As a market mediation platform, it ensures that products reaching the marketplace match customer expectations.
+Different business models can be adopted to fulfil both of these roles while satisfying all relevant stakeholders.

-Focus on how new information technologies have changed supply chain relationships and how they can be used to create new partnerships and ways of working.
-Enterprise Services Architecture and other infrastructure technologies will be discussed.
-Crucially, the focus is on implementation challenges, both in terms of the organisation and technology.
+New technologies have decisively changed supply chain relationships.
+This section focuses on how they can be effectively deployed to develop new partnerships and ways of working.
+Information, communication, computing, transportation, and manufacturing will be discussed with a particular focus on implementation challenges, both in terms of the organisation and technology.

 • Sustainability (ESG)